-The operating agreement and the NCHFA RPP loan agreement require the Company to fund a replacement reserve using cash flow from operations, as defined.
-Reserve additions of \$250 per unit per year, increasing at 4% each year, are required to be made annually, commencing the earlier of second full month following the completion date of the project, as defined in the operating agreement, or the first month following the conversion date of the NCHFA RPP loan.
+The operating agreement requires the Company to fund a replacement reserve using cash flow from operations, as defined.
+Reserve additions of \$250 per unit per year, increasing at 4% each year, are required to be made annually, commencing the second full month following the completion date of the project, as defined in the operating agreement.
 This reserve is utilized to fund major repairs, capital expenditures and replacements of capital items in the project.
 The managing member shall not utilize the replacement reserve for any capital expenditure which causes total withdrawals from the replacement reserve account to exceed \$5,000 during any calendar year without written consent from the investor member.
-In addition, withdrawals may not be made from the account without prior NCHFA written approval.
 As of December 31, 2022, the replacement reserve has not yet been funded.